 Moreover, liquidity with respect to certain countries may be reduced as a result of existing restrictions regarding the offering and selling of Warrants.
 In addition, the number of Warrants outstanding drops with the Warrants being exercised (provided they can be exercised), as a result of which their liquidity is also reduced.
 Moreover, the Issuer has the right to purchase Warrants at any time.
 Such Warrants purchased by the Issuer can be held, resold or cancelled.
 This may also have an adverse effect on liquidity.
-Lower liquidity of the
+Lower liquidity of the market can increase the price volatility of the Warrants.
+In case the secondary market for the issuing of Warrants becomes illiquid, the investor may be forced to exercise the Warrants in order to realize their value.
+However, only Warrants that are described as exercisable in the Final Terms contained in the Final Terms can be exercised.

-&lt;sup>1 Moody's Investors Services, Inc.
+1 Moody's Investors Services, Inc.

-&lt;sup>2 Standard & Poor's Ratings Services, a division of McGraw Hill Companies, Inc.
+2 Standard & Poor's Ratings Services, a division of McGraw Hill Companies, Inc.

-&lt;sup>3 Fitch Ratings Ltd, a subsidiary of Fimalac, S.A.
+3 Fitch Ratings Ltd, a subsidiary of Fimalac, S.A.